How much does gastric sleeve surgery cost?

 Because gastric sleeve surgery is no longer considered experimental, today there are many insurance providers that cover surgery expenses for those who qualify.
 Check your insurance policy for terms and conditions regarding bariatric surgery in general and gastric sleeve procedure specifically.
-Depending on the geographical area and several other details, like your general health, or whether your surgery is performed on in- or outpatient basis, costs may range anywhere between $15,000 and $25,000.
+Depending on the geographical area and several other details, like your general health, or whether your surgery is performed on an in- or outpatient basis, gastric sleeve costs may range anywhere between $15,000 and $25,000.

 Insurance may cover all or some of the procedure costs.
 When you are planning for a significant expense such as a gastric sleeve operation, it’s important to know what’s involved.
 A lot of preparatory work, follow-up care, and support services are involved.

 Your surgeon will begin by making two to five small cuts in your abdomen, through which the instruments will be inserted in order to perform the surgery.

 The stomach is sectioned off using surgical staples, and the resulting "sleeve" is about the size and shape of a banana.
 The rest of the stomach is thus separated from the digestive tract, and this "extra" is removed.

 Gastric sleeve procedure involves the work of several different specialists including a bariatric surgeon and nurses.
-The final fee for gastric sleeve surgery, may include the following costs:
+The final fee for gastric sleeve surgery may include the following costs:

 Out of the pocket costs typically include after-care counseling on nutrition and exercise.
 Other costs you may want to plan for are purchasing healthier more nutritious foods; though because you are eating less your overall food budget may not change.
 Some patients also elect to have a plastic surgery procedure several years after their gastric sleeve surgery to correct the presence of excess skin, sagging areas, and loose muscles.

 California is the state with the greatest number of bariatric surgeries performed each year, representing 19% of the procedures performed in the United States.
 California is also one of the most expensive states for bariatric surgery.
 Although prices have dropped over the years, patients deciding to have their gastric sleeve surgery performed in California can expect an average price of $14,900.
-The price can vary depending on the type of the facility, the experience of the surgeon, the general health of the patient and the chosen payment method.
+The price can vary depending on the type of facility, the experience of the surgeon, the general health of the patient, and the chosen payment method.

 If insurance does not cover bariatric surgery, some people elect to change insurance providers.
 However, this option is not available for everyone.
 Other options include:

-Your weight-loss surgeon may offer payment plans through his or her office.
+- Your weight-loss surgeon may offer payment plans through his or her office.

-Your weight-loss surgeon may partner with a third-party financing company to help you fund your procedure.
+- Your weight-loss surgeon may partner with a third-party financing company to help you fund your procedure.